 But what do we do when we can’t meet face to face?

 The most prevalent solution over these past months during the pandemic has been the rise of the video call.
-Microsoft announced on 28 October (article can be found here) that Microsoft Teams reached 115 million daily active users.
+Microsoft announced on 28 October (article available on Microsoft’s website) that Microsoft Teams reached 115 million daily active users.
 This is huge!

 Moreover, this transition to a hybrid more remote work model has meant that the age of collaboration is up as well.
 People don’t just open Teams to join a meeting then leave they live and work in Teams all day.
 Collaboration is fast becoming the norm.

 In this same announcement Microsoft announced a new metric of daily collaboration minutes.
 This quarter Microsoft say their users around the world generated more than 30 billion collaboration minutes in a single day.
 The mind boggles at numbers like this but it shows that the shift to digital is happening internally in our working days and it begs the following question.

 Should our acceleration to Digital Selling shift as well?

 I believe it should.
 The use of technology and in particular the likes LinkedIn and Dynamics 365, and the advanced AI and relationship tools available within those can really start to accelerate business transformation to Digital Selling.
 If you don’t adapt, chances are your competitors will, and that’s at the heart of why we all should be looking at how technology can influence our transition to Digital Selling.